gabo05555/Marketplace/SUPABASE_SETUP_GUIDE.md

 -- Enable Row Level Security
 ALTER TABLE messages ENABLE ROW LEVEL SECURITY;

+-- Drop existing policies if they exist, then create new ones DROP POLICY IF EXISTS "Sellers can view messages for their listings" ON messages;
+DROP POLICY IF EXISTS "Buyers can view their own messages" ON messages;
+DROP POLICY IF EXISTS "Authenticated users can send messages" ON messages;
+DROP POLICY IF EXISTS "Sellers can update read status" ON messages;

 -- Add RLS policies
 CREATE POLICY "Sellers can view messages for their listings" ON messages FOR SELECT USING (auth.uid() = seller_id);